 What about the basic teaching of impermanence?
 Feelings are not permanent–nothing actually is, right?
 But, we ignore that and rely very heavily on impermanent things–we think they make us secure.
 So, when we are dying, do any of the things we feel secure in really help?
 When we die, will our job save us–or our family–or our feelings?
 Of course not!

 Think about this very seriously–doesn’t this produce a scary feeling?
 We may feel a little bit empty inside if we contemplate this.
 And why do we have that empty, shaky sensation?
 Because we don’t really have a strong sense of renunciation.
 But Rinpoche says that this is a big problem—he notes that really understanding renunciation is as important as understanding mind nature!
 And it takes time for our renunciation–our desire to be free to grow.
 The Buddha explained how we need to understand this and that we need to place our practice first.

 Renunciation: Difficult in Busy Societies

-Rinpoche here jokes with the Singapore audience that renunciation is difficult in such a busy city.
-Everything else in life seems so important–how can Dharma be most important?
-Rinpoche says he feels this himself when he visits.
+Rinpoche says he feels this himself when he visits big cities.
 But we shouldn’t think this is the only place this happens.
-Most of us modern people can relate to the same issues–we have so many important issues in our lives–and do we really want to give this all up?
-What tends to happen is that even if we want to practice, we have all these demands on our time–and we put Dharma as one more thing on the list.
+Most of us modern people can relate to the same issues–we have so many pressing issues in our lives–and do we really want to give this all up?
+What tends to happen is that even if we want to practice, we have all these demands on our time.
+And then we just put Dharma as one more thing on the list.
 Renunciation is not so easy in these situations.